hspark1212/MOFTransformer/README.md

 | Zeolite | CH<sub>4</sub>  KH (unitless) | 99,204	| 8.032	| 6.268	| 6.334	| 4.286	| 4.103	| **3.998** |
 | Zeolite | CH<sub>4</sub>  Heat of adsorption | 99,204	| 1.612	|1.033	| 1.603	| 0.670	| 0.647	|**0.639** |

+## Contributing 🙌

+Contributions are welcome!
+If you have any suggestions or find any issues, please open an issue or a pull request.

+## License 📄

+This project is licensed under the MIT License.
+See the `LICENSE` file for more information.